Asif-Iqbal-Bhatti/High-Entropy-Alloys/README.md

 ### Finding the Core Energy of Screw Dislocation:
 > Script to determine the core energy of a screw dislocation.

+### Monte Carlo simulation using Foundation Model such as NEQUIP/MACE/Grace ...
+> to find the accepted move w.r.t the atomic positions

 ## Bibliography
 ________
 The scripts are based on concepts and techniques from the following references: